patricksavalle/devops-project-template/content/integration-standard.md

   - Share passive data as REST resources (request-response pattern)
   - Share business logic as XML services (request-response pattern)
   - Share streaming data on a MQ topic (publish-subscribe pattern)

+## Basics

+Integration allows modules to communicate with each other.
+Integration tooling needs to decouple communicating modules in location and time.

+### Types of integration

+- Services – (SOA) reusable business logic (client-server)
+- Resources – (REST) universal resource manipulation (client-server)
+- Messaging – Sending and receiving messages (sender-receiver, producer-consumer)

+### Types of communication

+- Synchronous – senders wait for reply
+- Asynchronous – senders do not wait for reply but can be interrupted later with the reply
+- Fire-and-forget – senders do not expect replies

+### Basic integration patterns

+- Send-Receive - unidirectional communication from sender to receiver
+- Request-Response - bi-directional communication from requester to responder (and back)
+- Publish-Subscribe - unidirectional many-to-many communication from publishers to subscribers

+### Types of asynchronization buffers

+- Queues - message buffers that allow for asynchronous n:1 messaging
+- Topics – message buffers that allow for asynchronous n:m messaging often called PubSub from Publish-Subscribe